All About Leukemia

-Symptoms can also be associated with changes to how the blood cells function.
+Symptoms can also be associated with changes in how the blood cells function.
 The blast cells are unable to perform their normal function of fighting infection, so patients may develop fevers or infections that won't go away.
 As the number of immature cells (blasts) increases, the normal cells are crowded out.
 This leads to low red blood cell counts and low platelet counts.
 A low red cell count is called anemia, which may cause the patient to feel tired or appear pale.
 A low platelet count affects blood clotting, causing the patient to bleed or bruise easily.

 How is leukemia diagnosed?

-In both acute and chronic leukemia, your healthcare provider will ask about medical history and conducts a physical exam.
-During the exam, abnormalities such as enlarged spleen, liver or lymph nodes may be detected, prompting further investigation.
-A blood test called a complete blood count would find blast cells present in the blood, thus suggesting a diagnosis of leukemia.
+Your healthcare provider will ask about medical history and will perform a physical exam.
+During the exam, changes such as enlarged spleen, liver or lymph nodes may be felt, prompting further testing.
+A blood test called a complete blood count may find blast cells in the blood sample, suggesting leukemia.
 This test can reveal that the patient has leukemia, but further testing is required to determine the type.

 To determine the type of leukemia, the healthcare provider performs a bone marrow biopsy.
-During this procedure a sample of bone marrow is taken.
-This is done by inserting a needle into a bone (usually the hip bone) and removing a sample of the marrow.
-These cells are examined under a microscope, allowing the healthcare provider to determine what cell is abnormal, and whether it is an acute or chronic leukemia.
-It may also be necessary to perform a lumbar puncture (spinal tap) to determine if leukemia cells have entered the nervous system.
-This decision is dependent on the type of leukemia and the patient's symptoms.
+During this procedure, a sample of bone marrow is taken.
+This is done by placing a needle into a bone (usually the hip bone) and removing a sample of the marrow.
+These cells are looked at under a microscope, allowing the healthcare provider to determine what cell is abnormal, and whether it is an acute or chronic leukemia.
+A lumbar puncture (spinal tap) may be done to determine if leukemia cells have entered the nervous system.
+This decision depends on the type of leukemia and your symptoms.